vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 #### Free-Gas Mode
 In a public Ethereum network, gas refers to the cost necessary to perform a transaction on the network.
 Miners set the gas price based on supply and demand for the network's computational power to process smart contracts and other transactions.
 Requiring a fee for every transaction executed on the network provides a layer of security to the Ethereum network, making it too expensive for malicious users to spam the network.

 VMware Blockchain is a private, permissioned, and managed network.
 Therefore, it is not required to charge for computation power or protect it from malicious use.
 In addition, the SBFT protocol protects it from byzantine attacks.
-Since gas fees are not required, VMware Blockchain supports a free-gas mode.
+Since gas fees are not required, VMware Blockchain by default has free-gas mode enabled.

 #### VMBC Supported Ethereum JSON RPC API Endpoints
 VMware Blockchian Ethereum supports the standard interface for Ethereum clients and Enterprise Ethereum Requirements [API Reference](https://ethereum.org/en/developers/docs/apis/json-rpc)